Table of Contents

 A detailed written report should highlight the primary issues identified in the meeting and cover all substantive issues raised in the meeting.
 This report is drafted by a staff member who has been designated by the school dean or program director and then reviewed and approved by the dean or director and board chair.
 Within six weeks of the meeting, the final report should be forwarded to the Office of the Boards of Advisors for submissions to the Trustee Executive Committee for approval and electronic distribution to the members of the board.

-The administrative director will continue to work with the board chair after the meeting to review action items to be covered and to follow up on recommendations from the meeting.
+The director will continue to work with the board chair after the meeting to review action items to be covered and to follow up on recommendations from the meeting.

 Back to Top

-The chair of the Council of the Boards of Advisors, with the approval of the Committee on Trusteeship of the Board of Trustees, is authorized to make exceptions to any of the policies and procedures contained herein when necessary for the effectiveness of the Advisor process.
+The chair of the Council of the Boards of Advisors, with the approval of the Committee on Trusteeship of the Board of Trustees, is authorized to make exceptions to any of the policies and procedures contained herein when necessary for the effectiveness of the advisor process.